PerdueCo/Gi-ServiceLifetimeDemo/README.md

 Welcome!

-This project wascreated to give learners—whether new developers, students, or early-career engineers—
+This project wascreated to give learners—whether new developers, students, or early-career engineers

-a clear and practical demonstration of how .NET Core service lifetimes work.
+—a clear and practical demonstration of how .NET Core service lifetimes work.

 If you’ve ever wondered: